 - (A) In General.
 For a document not filed electronically, filing may be accomplished by mail addressed to the Clerk, but filing is not timely unless the Clerk receives the document within the time fixed for filing. - (B) Inmate Filing.
 If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 25(a)(2)(B).
-A document filed by an inmate is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - (i) it is accompanied by: a declaration in compliance with 28 U.S.C. § 1746-or a notarized statement-setting out the date of deposit and stating that first-class postage is being prepaid; or evidence (such as a postmark or date stamp) showing that the document was so deposited and that postage was prepaid; or - (ii) the court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(A)(ii).
+A document filed by an inmate is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - (i) it is accompanied by: a declaration in compliance with 28 U.S.C. § 1746-or a notarized statement-setting out the date of deposit and stating that first-class postage is being prepaid; or evidence (such as a postmark or date stamp) showing that the document was so deposited and that postage was prepaid; or - (ii) the court exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(A)(ii). - (b) Service of all papers Documents Required.
+Unless a rule requires service by the eClerk, a party must, at or before the time of filing a paper document, serve a copy on the other parties to the appeal or review.
+Service on a party represented by counsel must be made on the party's counsel. - (c) Manner of Service.

-- (b) Service of all Documents Required.
-Unless a rule requires service by the Clerk, a party must, at or before the time of filing a document, serve a copy on the other parties to the appeal or review.
-Service on a party represented by counsel must be made on the party's counsel. - (c) Manner of Service. - (1) Electronic.
+- (1) Electronic.
 Electronic service of a document may be made by sending it to a registered user through the court's electronic filing system or sending it by other electronic means, such as email, that the person to be served consented to in writing. - (2) Nonelectronic.
-Parties who are not required to file electronically may serve filings by any of the following means: - (A) personal service, including delivery to a responsible person at the office of counsel; - (B) mail; or - (C) third-party commercial carrier for delivery within 3 calendar days. - (3) Request for Expedited or Emergency Consideration.
+Nonelectronic service Parties who are not required to file electronically may be serve filings by any of the following means: - (A) personal service, including delivery to a responsible person at the office of counsel; - (B) by mail; or - (C) by third-party commercial carrier for delivery within 3 calendar days; or. - -(2) Electronic.
+Electronic service of a paper may be made by sending it to a registered user through the court's electronic filing system or sending it by other electronic means that the person to be served consented in writing. - (3) Request for Expedited or Emergency Consideration.
 A request for expedited or emergency consideration by this court must be electronically served or, for those not required or able to serve electronically, personally served on all counsel and any party not represented by counsel. - (4) Expeditious Manner.
-When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party must be by a manner at least as expeditious as the manner used to file the document with the court. - (5) By Mail or Commercial Carrier.
+When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party must be by a manner at least as expeditious as the manner used to file the paper document with the court. - (5) By Mail or Commercial Carrier.
 Service by mail or by commercial carrier is complete on mailing or delivery to the carrier.
-Service by electronic means is complete on transmission, unless the party making service is notified that the document was not received by the party served. - (d) Proof of Service. - (1) In General.
-A document presented for filing must contain either of the following: - (A) an acknowledgment of service by the person served; or - (B) proof of service consisting of a statement by the person who made service certifying: - (i) the date and manner of service; - (ii) the names of the persons served; and - (iii) the mail or electronic addresses, facsimile numbers, or addresses of the places of delivery, as appropriate for the manner of service.
+Service by electronic means is complete on transmission, unless the party making service is notified that the paper document was not received by the party served. - (d) Proof of Service. - (1) In General.
+A paper document presented for filing must contain either of the following: - (A) an acknowledgment of service by the person served; or - (B) proof of service consisting of a statement by the person who made service certifying: - (i) the date and manner of service; - (ii) the names of the persons served; and - (iii) the mail or electronic addresses, facsimile numbers, or addresses of the places of delivery, as appropriate for the manner of service.